sharklightning/Mochitsuki/README.md

 Text input:
 ```

-Users are encouraged to modify upon this prompt or modify it to suit your particular needs.
+Users are encouraged to improve upon this prompt or modify it to suit your particular needs.

 It is one of our goals on this project to build a library of purpose suited prompts.
-Feel free to make a PR if you think you're prompt might be helpful to others.
+Please do not hesitate to PR if you think you're prompt might be useful to others.

 ## Usage